Beaulieu Park railway station

-Beaulieu Park railway station (/ˈbjuːli/ BEW-lee) is on the Great Eastern Main Line (GEML) in the East of England.
-It serves the new Beaulieu Park housing development in Boreham, approximately 3 mi to the north-east of Chelmsford, Essex.
+Beaulieu Park railway station (/ˈbjuːli/ BEW-lee) is a railway station on the Great Eastern Main Line in the East of England.
+It serves the Beaulieu Park housing development in Boreham, approximately 3 mi to the north-east of Chelmsford, Essex.
 The station is between to the west and to the east.

 The station was suggested as early as the 1980s, but construction work did not start until 2023.
-It opened on 26 October 2025, the first new station on the GEML in 100 years.
+It opened on 26 October 2025, becoming the first new station on the Great Eastern Main Line in 100 years.
 It is managed by Greater Anglia, which also operates all trains serving the station.